Student Support Services Offices and Programs

 Counseling and support services are available for students with learning and/or emotional, visual, hearing and other health related issues.

-The Office of International and Immigrant Student Affairs is committed to providing services necessary to meet the special needs of F-1 international and immigrant students.
+The Office of International and Immigrant Student Affairs is committed to providing services necessary to meet the special needs of F-1 international, English as a Second Language and immigrant students.

 Licensed Clinical Social Workers are available to help students with personal problems.
 They are skilled listeners that can assist to identify issues and can help develop a plan to resolve said problems to ensure students’ success in their academic and personal life.
 Short-term on campus counseling is available as well as off-campus referrals when necessary.